 Unfortunately, with an abundance of products on the market offering hair loss cures, it's hard to know what's real and what isn't.
 But please beware, unless you use an FDA approved product like minoxidil, dormant hair follicles will not grow new hair.

-At best, hair products that contain essential oils can improve the overall health of the scalp.
+At best, hair products that contain essential oils can improve the overall health of the scalp and improve the quality of the hair.
 Yes, perhaps a good place to start, but hair growth shampoos will certainly not induce the growth of new hair.
 Nor will it induce faster hair growth.
 In fact, nothing can do that!

 So what of those amazing before and after photos of women who have supposedly grown 3 inches of hair in a matter of weeks, we hear you ask?
 Well, we will let you in on a little secret.
 Those photos are taken on the same day!
 Yes, the very same day.
 The longer hair photo was taken first, then the hair was cut and voila!
 The shorter hair photo was taken.
 Then they just switch them around so the photo taken after the hair was cut, becomes the "before" photo - sneaky huh?